MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_AADDS.md

 ## Lab dependencies

 - An Azure subscription
-- A Microsoft account or an Azure AD account with the Global Administrator role in the Azure AD tenant associated with the Azure subscription and with the Owner or Contributor role in the Azure subscription
+- A Microsoft account or a Microsoft Entra account with the Global Administrator role in the Azure AD tenant associated with the Azure subscription and with the Owner or Contributor role in the Azure subscription

 ## Estimated Time

 150 minutes

->**Note**: Provisioning of an Azure AD DS involves about 90-minute wait time.
+>**Note**: Provisioning of a Microsoft Entra DS involves about 90-minute wait time.

 ## Lab scenario